Skip to main content

 Scope

-This file is the exposure table for universe-level cosmological facts (Demon Cycle, Shroud, gods and the divine layer, Hero Calling and the Accord of Intervention, super-world structure, demon-origin layer cosmology) in Valenar (Game 1).
+This file is the exposure table for universe-level cosmological facts (Demon Cycle, Shroud, gods and the divine layer, Hero Calling and the Accord of Intervention, higher-being notice, soul/capacity metaphysics, super-world structure, demon-origin layer cosmology) in Valenar (Game 1).
 Per the Game 1 reveal-tier ceiling rule defined in pr-file-conventions.md, no entry in this file is at revealed.
 Cosmological facts in Game 1 are surfaced only at hinted, referenced once, or hidden.
 The mechanism behind any in-Zone observable lives here as hidden or hinted; the surface effect of that mechanism, where it is observable in-Zone, is tabled in lh-game1-world-hooks.md and may be revealed there.
+Internal classification terms and matrices such as Corebound, the Called/Corebound split, the mark-channel exception, and soul/capacity metaphysics remain below the early-game exposure ceiling unless a later wave promotes them explicitly.

 Exposure table